dotnet/samples/core/extensions/AppWithPlugin/ReadMe.md

     - You should see the app output a list of installed commands.
 4. In the AppWithPlugin directory, use `dotnet run commandName` where `commandName` is one of the names that was outputted in the previous step.
    - You should see the app run the supplied command.
+5. In the AppWithPlugin directory, use `dotnet run commandName1 commandName2` where `commandName1` and `commandName2` are names that were output in step 3.
+Note that you can run as many commands as you want at once.
+   - You should see the app run the supplied commands, even when the commands have conflicting dependencies.